Comment on page

-- allow ecosystem actors to use, contribute and evolve the platform collaboratively and sustainably,
+- Allow ecosystem actors to use, contribute and evolve the platform collaboratively and sustainably.

-- give the option to ecosystems to either host it on their own infrastructure or use it from a hosted environment (hosted by a trusted party) for which a sustainable costing and financial model will be evolved.
+- Give the option to ecosystems to either host it on their own infrastructure or use it from a hosted environment (hosted by a trusted party) for which a sustainable costing and financial model will be evolved.

 The common services and shared data registries can be reused to assemble products that provide a unified and consistent experience for each set of actors.
-The program-specific context such as roles, workflows, and notifications can be configured by the respective programs, enabling faster rollout and execution.
+The programme-specific context such as roles, workflows, and notifications can be configured by the respective programs, enabling faster rollout and execution.